Community Kindness Project

 Can you try using a simile to describe how much you love or miss someone?

-We are celebrating PRIDE month at the Louisiana Children’s Museum and will read Julián is a Mermaid by Jessica Love.
+June we will celebrate PRIDE month at the Louisiana Children’s Museum and read Julián is a Mermaid by Jessica Love.
 This beautifully-written book is about identify, love, and acceptance.
 Here are some ideas and questions for you and your family as you read this lovely tale.

 Each of us is unique.
 What are some things that make you uniquely you?